cnshsliu/mtcdoc/tool_connect.md

 - Hold Alt key (MAC: Opt), click on the first half of a connection then pick another node to re-select its' staring node
 - Hold Alt key (MAC: Opt), click on the second half of a connection then pick another node to re-select it's ending node

+## Cancel connecting

+If you would like to cancel while connecting, double click on blank area of canvas, or press ESC

 ## Delete a connection

 - Mouse over a connection, then press Backspace or Delete